Byron1z/azure-network-protocols-B1z/README.md

   <img src="https://i.imgur.com/6omwHYO.png" height="90%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  Here's a diagram for the Wireshark capture screenshot above showing how the DHCP Server offers/assigns a new IP Address to my Windows machine.
+  Here's a Diagram for the Wireshark capture screenshot above showing how the DHCP Server offers/assigns a new IP Address to my Windows machine.

-  Steps the DHCP Server does in action with the host machine (Client-1).
+  Steps the DHCP Server and host machine (Client-1) take in action when requesting an IP Address.

   - Discover
   - Offer